DanielYhz/hzty272/README.md

 - create a MySQL database and import `cms.sql`
 - edit `includes/database.php` to add database credentials
 - password for every user is "1234"
-- to see Admin functionality, login as "elvis"
+- to see Admin functionality, login as "daniel"